HP 9000 715 Workstations

 © Hewlett Packard 1994

 HP 9000 715 were marketed against other Unix workstations of the 90s: SGI Indy, DEC Alpha, IBM RS/6000.
-With their advanced video adapters, 715 were often used for graphical (2D and 3D) and video editing.
+With advanced video adapters, 715 were often used for graphics (2D and 3D) and visual design on Unix software.

 HP 715/64 running NeXTSTEP